 1. Put 8 cups (or half a gallon) of milk in the crockpot.
 This time I used Horizons organic whole milk (yeah for coupons and sales!).

-2. Turn the crockpot on low for 2 1/2 hours.
+2. Turn the crockpot on low for 2 1/2 hours. (set the a timer so you don't even have to watch the clock!)

 3. Turn off and unplug the crockpot.